Arithmetic purity of the Hardy-Littlewood property and geometric sieve for affine quadrics: Introduction

-It would be interesting to ask whether Theorem \ref{thm:n=3} remains true for affine quadrics of dimension two without assuming that the form $q$ is $\BQ$-anisotropic, or even for those with isotropic stabilizers.
-A different feature is that the singular series $\prod_{p<\infty}\frac{\#\CQ(\BF_p)}{p^{\dim \BFQ}}$ can diverge, and the order of magnitude of $N_\BFQ(\BFQ(\BR)\times \CQ(\widehat{\BZ});T)$ would be $T\log T$ instead of $T$ (cf. \cite[p.
+It would be interesting to ask whether Theorem \ref{thm:n=3} remains true for affine quadrics of dimension two with isotropic stabilizers.
+A different feature is that the singular series $\prod_{p<\infty}\frac{\#\CQ(\BF_p)}{p^{\dim \BFQ}}$ can diverge, and the order of magnitude of $N_\BFQ(\BFQ(\BR)\times \CQ(\widehat{\BZ});T)$ can be $T\log T$ instead of $T$ (cf. \cite[p.
 146]{Duke-Rudnick-Sarnak}).
+We likewise ask whether condition that the form $q$ be $\BQ$-anisotropic could be dropped.
 On may run into the similar pathological phenomenon as in the projective analogue \cite{Lindqvist}.